contao/docs/docs/dev/internals/experimental-features.md

 {{% notice tip %}}
 If a feature is experimental, it does not mean you shouldn't be using it.
 Please, by all means **do use it**!
 Otherwise, how are we supposed to gather real-world feedback?
-The Contao core itself uses them too.
+The Contao core itself uses them, too.
 The only difference to a stable API is that you may watch the development in the Contao core a bit more closely and be ready to adjust your code in a more timely manner.
 {{% /notice %}}